 The Mindich Fellowship occurs through participation in two Smith College classes: 1-credit practicum placement with one of our trusted school partners nationwide (may be repeated for credit) and a 3-credit seminar with Professor Sam Intrator (optional).
 Mandatory Orientation Sessions: Thursday, November 30th 5-7:30 p.m. and Thursday, December 7th, 5-6:30 p.m.

 Interested?
 Next Steps:

-Point of Contact: Graeham Dodd, Director of the Education Initiative: email@example.com
+Point of Contact: Laura Boban, Education Initiative Coordinator, email@example.com

 Project Coach Fellows have gone on to serve as teachers, to create after-school programs and schools, and to work in education policy around the world.
 For example, Michael Carter, a Springfield, Massachusetts local and 2013 Project Coach Fellow, went on to work as a teacher and administrator at KIPP schools, and then as education director of a California-based out-of-school-time program.
 He recently returned to KIPP in Oklahoma City as a Fisher Fellow and founding school leader for KIPP OKC Elementary School.